MinjooAhn/MinjooAhn/README.md

 ## 🔭 Current Interests

-- **Quantum Mechanics**: I find quantum mechanics one as one of the most interesting branch in Physics.
+- **Quantum Mechanics**: I find quantum mechanics as one of the most interesting branch in Physics.
 It feels like I know less as I learn more though.
 - **NLP and LLM's**: Currently, I'm exploring LLM fine-tuning with META's LLaMA, learning more about machine learning and natural language processing.
 - **Qiskit**: In my free time, I'm starting to learn the basics of quantum computing through Qiskit, expanding my horizons in this field.